tenox7/autosnap/README.md

 functionality built in but this wasnt the case.
 I also wish such tool already existed but this wasnt the case either.
 Yes, there are some but I didn't like their bloat.

+## Whats a rolling snapshot?
+It's a snapshot taken on a schedule that progresses in time.
+For example you can take a snapshot every hour and age the previous snapshots till the limit.
+Imagine hourly snapshot with limit of 4.
+Every hour the 4th snapshot is deleted, the 3rd snapshot becomes 4th, 2nd becomes 3rd, 1st becomes 2nd and finaly a new 1st snapshot is taken.

 ## Usage
 * Place `zrs.sh` in a directory accessible via PATH for cron.
 * Add crontab(5) entries for root.
 You can come up with any schedule you like.